-FEMA’s Standard Operating Guide (SOG), entitled “Assessment of Offsite Emergency Preparedness Infrastructure and Capabilities Following an Incident in the Vicinity of a U.S. Nuclear Regulatory Commission Licensed-Nuclear Power Plant,” describes the FEMA processes used to assess the impact on offsite infrastructure and emergency response capabilities
+FEMA’s Standard Operating Guide (SOG), entitled “Assessment of Offsite Emergency Preparedness Infrastructure and Capabilities Following an Incident in the Vicinity of a U.S. Nuclear Regulatory Commission Licensed Nuclear Power Plant,” describes the FEMA processes used to assess the impact on offsite infrastructure and emergency response capabilities and is available on the FEMA public website.

-NRC Incident Response Procedure (IRP) , “Natural Phenomena.”
+NRC Incident Response Procedure (IRP) 204, Revision 2, “Natural Phenomena.”

-.04 If FEMA’s initial assessment determines that the natural disaster or event has significantly impacted the vicinity around an NRC-licensed nuclear power reactor facility, FEMA may choose to conduct a PCA in coordination with the applicable NRC Region(s) and the appropriate State and local response organizations.
-During the PCA, consideration will be given as to whether predetermined backup means are available or measures have been established that can adequately compensate for the impacted offsite capabilities/functions.
-Communications and coordination during the PCA should be maintained at the level between the appropriate FEMA Regional Radiological Assistance Committee (RAC) Chairperson and NRC Regional State Liaison Officer (RSLO
+04.04 If FEMA’s initial assessment determines that the natural disaster or event has significantly impacted the vicinity around an NRC-licensed nuclear power reactor facility, FEMA may choose to conduct a PCA in coordination with the applicable NRC Region(s) and the appropriate State, Tribal and local response organizations.
+During the PCA, consideration will be given as to whether predetermined backup means are available, or measures have been established that can adequately compensate for the impacted offsite capabilities/functions.
+Communications and coordination during the PCA should be maintained at the regional level between the appropriate FEMA Regional Radiological Assistance Committee (RAC) Chairperson and NRC Regional State Liaison Officer (RSLO) or Regional Government Liaison Officer (RGLO).

-.05 FEMA Headquarters Technological Hazards Divisionin consultation with affected FEMA (s), will have the sole responsibility for determining the need to initiate a DIR.
-FEMA Headquarters will communicate to NRC Headquarters its decision on the need to conduct a DIR to reaffirm “continued reasonable assurance
+04.05 FEMA Headquarters Technological Hazards Division (THD) Director, in consultation with affected FEMA regional office(s), will have the sole responsibility for determining the need to initiate a DIR.
+However, it is possible the executive branch direction could compel FEMA to take action.
+FEMA Headquarters THD Director will communicate to the NRC Headquarters Office of Nuclear Security and Incident Response (NSIR), Division of Preparedness and Response (DPR) Director its decision on the need to conduct a DIR to reaffirm “continued reasonable assurance” in writing, as soon as practicable.

-Note: FEMA’s initiation of a DIR, if warranted, may be delayed based on response in support and recovery activities.
+Note: FEMA’s initiation of a DIR, if warranted, may be delayed based on the OROs’ response in support and recovery activities.

-160105 RESPONSIBILITIES AND AUTHORITIES
+1601‑05 RESPONSIBILITIES AND AUTHORITIES

-Specific guidance implementing the responsibilities for the positions listed below is provided in Section 07, “Guidance
+Specific guidance implementing the responsibilities for the positions listed below is provided in Section 07, “Guidance” of this IMC.

-05.01 Regional State Liaison (s
+05.01 Regional State Liaison Officer(s)/Regional Government Liaison Officer(s)

-as the primary NRC liaison at the regional level with the FEMA RAC and REP staff, and impacted State and local officials in the assessment of offsite infrastructure and response capabilities.
+Serves as the primary NRC liaison at the regional level with the FEMA RAC chair and REP staff and impacted State, Tribal, and local officials in the assessment of offsite infrastructure and response capabilities.

+Prior to FEMA determining the need for a PCA or DIR, serves as the NRC’s primary point of contact for communication and coordination with FEMA via the RAC chair(s) on the status of offsite EP capabilities, which includes:

+Participate in periodic status calls with affected State(s), local counties/parishes and Tribal governments (as applicable) in collaboration with the FEMA RAC chair.

+Advise NRC Headquarters (NSIR/DPR), via the Reactor Licensing Branch (RLB) Chief, and regional management of the results from FEMA Region(s) immediate post-event assessment of offsite infrastructure and response capabilities, and proposed schedule for periodic FEMA status calls with affected State(s), local counties/parishes, and Tribal governments.

+Promptly inform the RLB Chief of FEMA’s decision regarding whether to perform a PCA and, if so, its timing.

+Note: As a goal, a PCA should occur 24‑48 hours post-event to determine the status of offsite reasonable assurance and the need to perform a DIR.

+Keeps the applicable NRC regional administrator and NRC Headquarters staff apprised on matters associated with the development of a PCA and/or DIR.

-05.02 Chief, Reactor Licensing Branch Division of Preparedness and Response Office of Nuclear Security and Incident Response
+05.02 Chief, Reactor Licensing Branch, Division of Preparedness and Response, Office of Nuclear Security and Incident Response

-with RSLO(s) in the affected regions to maintain an awareness of FEMA’s assessment of offsite infrastructure and response capabilities.
+Participates in coordination calls with RSLO(s)/RGLO(s) in the affected regions to maintain an awareness of FEMA’s assessment of offsite infrastructure and response capabilities.